I'm a professional artist and art teacher running art classes in Southwest France.

 Get a desk easel only if you are not able to stand for long enough periods of time.
-The advantages of a desk easel are small size and ease of storage, but you will not be able to draw freely with your whole arm.
-Your movement will be limited and you won't be able to stand back to see what you've actually done.
+The advantages of a desk easel are its small size and ease of storage, but you will not be able to draw freely with your whole arm.
+Your movement will be limited, and you won't be able to stand back to see what you've actually done.

-These easels are not really heavy enough, or stable enough for professional work in the studio, but they're good for taking out and about and better than nothing.
+These easels are not really heavy enough or stable enough for professional work in the studio, but they're good for taking out and about and better than nothing.

-A table and a few odds and ends
+A Table and a Few Odds and Ends

 You need a table.
-Ideally a nice, big table that you can keep exclusively for painting, so you don't have to tidy away your things all the time.
+Ideally, a nice, big table that you can keep exclusively for painting, so you don't have to tidy away your things all the time.

 Keep a supply of old bottles and jam jars for your white spirit.

 Now you have your easel you'll need something to put on it!
-For oil painting there are three main supports: canvas, board or paper.
+For oil painting, there are three main supports: canvas, board, or paper.

-Canvas of varying textures and thicknesses are supported by a wooden stretcher, or can be glued onto a board.
+Canvas of varying textures and thicknesses are supported by a wooden stretcher or can be glued onto a board.
 They are then primed with paint.
 This is what I'd choose to use for 'real' paintings.
-You can reuse a canvas but you lose the intial texture.
+You can reuse a canvas but you lose the initial texture.
 You can take the canvas off the stretch and turn it the other way round, but then you lose the initial tension.

-For students who want something cheap and easy to practice on, I suggest buying hard board and priming it with an ordinary household emulsion/acrylic paint.
+For students who want something cheap and easy to practice on, I suggest buying hardboard and priming it with an ordinary household emulsion/acrylic paint.
 Boards are also good if you want a smooth surface, but if this is going to be a masterpiece destined for the art galleries of the world, you need to buy a more up-market primer.

 You can also buy commercially produced textured boards.
 I personally don't like these, but I suppose it's everyone to their own taste.

-You can buy paper specially prepared for oil painting, and some have the same horrid texture as the affore-mentioned boards.
+You can buy paper specially prepared for oil painting, and some have the same horrid texture as the aforementioned boards.
 You can also prime your own paper with good old household emulsion paint, but you'll have to stretch it first.

-If you work on paper you'll need a board to support it.
+If you work on paper, you'll need a board to support it.
 You can just use a piece of plywood from the building merchants or you can buy a special board.
 I have one of each.

-You don't need to buy top quality oil paint unless you are a professional who expects their work to be hung in the Louvre.
-Student quality if fine for beginners.
-I also think that it is best to start with a limited palette of colours—white, blue, red and yellow.
+You don't need to buy top-quality oil paint unless you are a professional who expects their work to be hung in the Louvre.
+Student quality is fine for beginners.
+I also think that it is best to start with a limited palette of colours—white, blue, red, and yellow.
 This will get you used to mixing your own colours.

-I suggest you get a Titanium white, a cadmium yellow, a cadmium red, a crimson lake and an ultramarine.
+I suggest you get a titanium white, a cadmium yellow, a cadmium red, a crimson lake, and an ultramarine.

 Don't buy black if you are just starting out.
 Beginners use black to deepen colours and this often creates muddy colours.
-Grey's made with black are often dead.
+Greys made with black are often dead.
 Mix your own darks and greys.

-Oil and thinner
+Oil and Thinner

-Pallets and palette knives
+Pallets and Palette Knives

 You can buy posh wooden palettes in 'arty' shapes with thumb holes and the rest, but I like to use pieces of hardboard.
-I like a nice big palette and I don't like to have it too clean, (as you can see from my pictures).
+I like a nice big palette, and I don't like to have it too clean (as you can see from my pictures).
 This is partly because I'm slovenly, but mostly because I like to retain a memory of my mixed colours.

 I think you need a nice, big board so you can mix your colours without being cramped and restricted.
-About 500cm square would be my ideal.
+About 500 cm square would be my ideal.